-Whenever you deploy with Gearset, more than fifty problem analyzers automatically check your deployment package, catching common causes of deployment failure and suggesting how you can fix them before you deploy.
+Whenever you deploy with Gearset, almost 100 problem analyzers automatically check your deployment package, catching common causes of deployment failure and suggesting how you can fix them before you deploy.
 This saves you from having to work out what went wrong with your deployment after it failed, or deploying changes to source control that won’t be deployable to a Salesforce environment.

 Many deployments would fail if it weren’t for these problem analyzers.
 They don’t just help you spot problems that are otherwise easy to miss during manual deployments, but also apply fixes when CI jobs run in Gearset, automating repetitive troubleshooting for your team.